ForeFoldAi/leadflow/replit.md

 - ✅ Lead table renamed from "Recent Leads" to "Leads View" for better clarity
 - ✅ Updated branding with ForeFold AI logo and "by ForeFoldAI" tagline across all pages
 - ✅ Replaced generic Users icons with professional ForeFold AI branding elements
+- ✅ Restructured Dashboard layout: "Leads View" as primary section above "Lead Management"
+- ✅ Reduced unnecessary spacing and emphasized lead data as the main highlight
+- ✅ Center-aligned "by ForeFoldAI" tagline with LeadFlow branding
+- ✅ Used exact ForeFold logo image for consistent brand representation

 # User Preferences